unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

-Java(10+) local variables can use `var` for type inference, but the method return type must always be explicitly declared.
+Since Java 10, local variables can use `var` for type inference, but the method return type must always be explicitly declared.

 </div></div>